-- Enhance support and access to care for under-served cardiovascular patients with an emphasis on heart valve disorders;
+- Enhance support and access to care for underserved heart valve and critically ill patients

-- Support research and education to increase expertise and innovation in treating cardiovascular disease with an emphasis on heart valve disorders;
+- Support research and education to increase expertise and innovation in treating heart valve and critically ill patients

-- Establish trusted partnerships to further leverage impact;
+- Establish trusted partnerships to further leverage impact

-- Operate consistently with the principles of Edwards Lifesciences’ Credo.
+- Operate consistently with the principles of Edwards Lifesciences’ Credo

-|Types of Programs Supported by the Fund |
+|Types of Programs Supported by Our Foundation |

 U.S.-based organizations must be a tax-qualified charitable organization by demonstrating 501(c)(3) tax status, and qualifying as a not-for-profit public charity as defined by Section 509(a)(1), (2), or (3) of the Internal Revenue Code.
 Organizations based outside the U.S. must be a public charity substantially similar in governance, operation and mission to qualified U.S.-based organizations.

 Additionally, all grant applicants must: (1) meet the grant type criteria; (2) complete the appropriate application; and (3) provide appropriate supplemental information (e.g., qualifying tax status, supporting financial statements and program budget).

 The committees of our Foundation prefer to evaluate all grant applications during our Foundation’s annual grant cycle, through which a majority of our Foundation’s giving is done.
 This process typically involves opening the grant cycle for applications in late spring, evaluating applications in late summer through early fall, and announcing grant recommendations in late fall.